What Every Wife Should Know About Her Husband

 If you learn to meet your husband’s need for recreational companionship, you will discover that you are not only husband and wife, but best friends too.

 The above article comes from the book, Saving Your Marriage Before It Starts: Seven Questions to Ask Before and After You Marry, written by Dr Les Parrott and Dr Leslie Parrott, published by Zondervan Publishing.
 This book is based on the fact that marriage doesn’t have to be a gamble.
-As psychologist Les and marriage and family therapist Leslie, who counsel hundreds of married couples, they have Learned that living happily ever after is less a mystery than a mastery of certain skills.
+As psychologist Les and marriage and family therapist Leslie, who counsel hundreds of married couples, they have learned that living happily ever after is less a mystery than a mastery of certain skills.
 Although married life will always have its difficulties, you will steadily and dramatically improve your relationship skills.”
-They’ve also written two companion workbooks— one for the man and one for the woman.
+They’ve also written two companion workbooks —one for the man and one for the woman.

 To read additional articles on this subject,

-please click onto the Growthtrac.com links
+please click onto the Growthtrac.com and CBN links

 and then the Familylife.com link below to read: